Pennsylvania Route 309

-In the 1940s, US 309 was realigned between Ashley and Tunkhannock to head through Wilkes-Barre, Dallas, and Bowman Creek, with the former alignment between Wilkes-Barre and Pittston becoming unnumbered and the portion between West Pittston and Tunkhannock designated as part of PA 92.
+In the 1940s, US 309 was realigned between Ashley and Tunkhannock to Wilkes-Barre, Dallas, and Bowman Creek, with the former alignment between Wilkes-Barre and Pittston becoming unnumbered and the portion between West Pittston and Tunkhannock designated as part of PA 92.
 In the 1950s, US 309 was rerouted between Allentown and Hazleton to follow US 22 west to Fogelsville before turning north to Pleasant Corners and following present-day PA 309 to Hazleton.
-Most of the former US 309 between Allentown and Hazleton became a rerouted PA 29 (which previously followed present-day PA 309 between the two cities), and is now PA 873, PA 248, US 209, and PA 93.
-US 309 was realigned to the Fort Washington Expressway in 1960 to head to a new southern terminus at US 611 (Broad Street) and Stenton Avenue in Philadelphia and was also realigned to bypass Allentown.
+Most of the former US 309 between Allentown and Hazleton became a rerouted PA 29, which previously followed present-day PA 309 between the two cities, and is now PA 873, PA 248, US 209, and PA 93.
+US 309 was realigned to Fort Washington Expressway in 1960 to head to a new southern terminus at US 611 (Broad Street) and Stenton Avenue in Philadelphia and was also realigned to bypass Allentown.
 US 309 was shifted to follow present-day PA 309 between Allentown and Pleasant Corners in 1962, with PA 100 extended north along the former alignment between Fogelsville and Pleasant Corners.
 In 1963, the northern terminus of US 309 was cut back to US 6 in Tunkhannock.
 US 309 was decommissioned in 1968 and replaced with PA 309.
 In the 1980s, the termini of PA 309 were moved to their present locations.
-PA 309 was realigned to follow I-81 and the North Cross Valley Expressway through the Wilkes-Barre area in 1991.
+PA 309 was realigned to follow I-81 and North Cross Valley Expressway through the Wilkes-Barre area in 1991.

 Route description

 Philadelphia and Montgomery counties

 PA 309 begins at an interchange between PA 611 (Old York Road) and Cheltenham Avenue on the border between the East Oak Lane section of Philadelphia in Philadelphia County to the south and Cheltenham Township in Montgomery County to the north.
 From this interchange, the route heads northwest on four-lane divided Cheltenham Avenue along the border between Philadelphia and Cheltenham Township.
-A short distance past the PA 611 interchange, the road comes to an intersection with the northern terminus of Broad Street.
+A short distance from the PA 611 interchange, the road comes to an intersection with the northern terminus of Broad Street.
 PA 309 continues northwest as a four-lane undivided road through urban residential and business areas, passing to the north of Northwood Cemetery.
-The road crosses Washington Lane and heads to the south of the Greenleaf at Cheltenham shopping center before it comes to an intersection with Ogontz Avenue north of the West Oak Lane neighborhood of Philadelphia, with SEPTA's Cheltenham-Ogontz Bus Loop located on the northwest corner of the intersection.
+The road crosses Washington Lane and heads to the south of Greenleaf at Cheltenham shopping center before it comes to an intersection with Ogontz Avenue north of the West Oak Lane section of Philadelphia, with SEPTA's Cheltenham-Ogontz Bus Loop located on the northwest corner of the intersection.
 At this point, PA 309 turns north-northwest onto four-lane divided Ogontz Avenue and fully enters Cheltenham Township in Montgomery County, passing businesses as it heads to the west of the shopping center.
-The route intersects Limekiln Pike and assumes that name, running near suburban residential areas in the community of Cedarbrook.
+The route intersects Limekiln Pike and assumes that name, running near suburban residential areas in Cedarbrook.